-- The flue and installation should meet the requirements laid out in BS EN 15287-1:2007 design, installation and commissioning of chimneys. - The flue should have an internal cross section of no less than 320cm2 (200mm dia.)
-(If a flue liner is used, it should be 150mm (6") diameter and be made of suitable material for burning wood). - Voids in the chimney should be avoided, as these will prevent a steady flue draught.
-The appliance flue pipe should pass beyond the narrowing of the chimney. - Terminate at least 1m above roof level so that the chimney does not terminate in a pressure zone. - If the appliance is installed as a freestanding appliance, it should not support any part of the chimney. - Be free from cracks, severe bends, voids, and obstructions. - Be connected to this one appliance only. - New chimneys must be in accordance with local regulations. - The chimney must be capped to prevent ingress of rain. - A flue/chimney access point is required so that the state of the chimney can be checked and any fallen soot removed. - External flues must be insulated to prevent heat loss. - Do not fit an extractor fan in the same room as the appliance. - Be a minimum 4.6m high from top of the cooker to the chimney pot.
+- It should have an internal cross section of no less than 320cm2 (200mm dia.)
+(If a flue liner is used, it should be 150mm (6") diameter and be made of suitable material for burning wood).
+A Flue with a diameter of 150mm (6"), is required to connect to the stove. - Voids in the chimney should be avoided, as these will prevent a steady flue draught.
+The appliance flue pipe should pass beyond the narrowing of the chimney. - Terminate at least 1m above roof level so that the chimney does not terminate in a pressure zone. - If the appliance is installed as a freestanding appliance, it should not support any part of the chimney. - Be free from cracks, severe bends, voids, and obstructions. - Be connected to this one appliance only. - New chimneys must be in accordance with local regulations. - The chimney must be capped to prevent ingress of rain. - A flue/chimney access point is required so that the state of the chimney can be checked and any fallen soot removed. - o External flues must be insulated to prevent heat loss. - Do not fit an extractor fan in the same room as the appliance. - Be a minimum 4.6m high from top of the stove to the chimney pot. - o It is recommended that an inspection hatch is fitted to the chimney as this will make future cleaning easier. - A single wall starter length with a single to twin wall adapter will be needed to use twin wall insulated flue.
+The stove will need to be moved away from the wall to accommodate use of twin wall flue.